-- If a 1-L beaker is not available, use a 600-mL or 400-mL beaker.
+- This kit contains enough chemicals to perform the demonstration seven times: 150 mL of milk of magnesia, 250 mL of 3-M hydrochloric acid solution, 50 mL of universal indicator solution, and 15 Beral-type pipets. - If a 1-L beaker is not available, use a 600-mL or 400-mL beaker.
 Adjust chemical amounts accordingly.
-The actual milk of magnesia concentration is not critical for the demonstration to work. - If a magnetic stirrer is not available, use a stirring rod to continuously stir the mixture. - The acid used in the demonstration is 3 M hydrochloric acid (HCl).
-Actual stomach acid ranges is approximately 0.1 to 1 M HCl.
-The higher concentration is used in this demonstration in order to limit the total acid volume and allow the reaction to go to completion with a reasonable volume of acid.
+(Note: The actual milk of magnesia concentration does not have to be exact in order for the demonstration to work.) - If a magnetic stir plate is not available, the mixture can be stirred with a stirring rod. - The acid used in the demonstration is 3 M hydrochloric acid (HCl).
+Actual stomach acid ranges in pH from 0.1 to 1.0 M HCl.
+However, 3 M HCl is used in this demonstration in order to limit the total acid volume and allow the reaction to go to completion with a reasonable volume of acid.
 If desired, dilute the 3 M acid to 1 M and perform the experiment as written.
 The volume of acid needed will be three times greater. - The reaction is performed on ice in order to slow down the color changes so that all colors in the universal indicator color range can be viewed.
-The reaction may also be performed without the use of ice. - An excellent follow-up to this antacid demonstration is the Antacid Testing Lab Kit-How Powerful Is Your Antacid?
-(Catalog No. AP1741), available from Flinn Scientific.
+The reaction may be performed without the use of ice. - Consider performing this demonstration at different temperatures-5 °C, 25 °C, and 60 °C-to compare the effect of temperature on the rate of reaction. - An excellent follow-up to this antacid demonstration is Flinn's Antacid Testing Lab Kit-How Powerful Is Your Antacid?
+(Catalog No. AP1741).